sidisl16/digester-iot/README.md

 2. Default userId and password for Grafana is admin and admin respectively
 3. Select Digestor Monitoring dashboard.

+Stop Application:
+1. Go to scripts folder and double click on stop-all.bat

 Disclaimer:
 This project is made for educational purpose and cannot be used for commercial.